-187 charities, social enterprises and voluntary groups will receive the prestigious award this year.
-The number of awards handed out to groups have increased by over 60% from 2014.
-This is due to an increase in high quality applications, showing that the voluntary sector is thriving and full of innovative ideas to tackle community challenges.
+193 charities, social enterprises and voluntary groups will receive the prestigious award this year.
+The number of awards given to groups this year is higher than last year, showing that the voluntary sector is thriving and full of innovative ideas to tackle community challenges.

 Minister for Civil Society, Rob Wilson, said:

 I would like to congratulate all groups who received this year’s Queen’s Award for Voluntary Service, in recognition of their fantastic achievements.
 The huge amount of work and commitment these organisations put into their local communities is surpassed only by the passion and motivation of the individuals who volunteer.

 I hope these groups continue to inspire others to get involved and make a positive impact so that we can continue to build a more compassionate society.

 This is the highest award given to local volunteer groups across the UK to recognise outstanding work in their communities.
 The awards were created in 2002 to celebrate the Queen’s Golden Jubilee and winners are announced each year on 2 June – the anniversary of the Queen’s Coronation.

 Nominate a group for the Queen’s Award for Voluntary Service

 Any group of 2 or more people that has participated in voluntary work for more than 3 years can be nominated for the award.
 Visit the Queen’s Award for Voluntary Service for more details.

 Nominations for the 2017 awards close on 16 September 2016.